MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 By default, **AllowPrivateChannelCreation** is set to **true** in the global policy, and all users in your organization can create private channels.

-You might want to allow only certain users the ability to create private channels and turn off the ability for all other users in your organization.
+For example, you might want to allow only certain users the ability to create private channels and turn off the ability for all other users in your organization.
 The following steps show you how to do this.

 1. Run the following to edit the global policy and turn off the ability to create private channels for all users in your organization.